-Breeding through amplexus
+Breeding with amplexus

 If breeding is to be accomplished by amplexus, both male and female should be treated.
 Follow the above table for pituitary dosage for females.
 Males will respond to half the pituitary dose; progesterone is not needed.
 The injected animals should be placed in an aquarium with 200-250 mm (8-10 in.) of dechlorinated water at 20-22°C. The animals should be placed above plastic screening with a coarse mesh 9.5 mm approximately 50 mm (2 in.) above the floor of the aquarium to protect the egg masses.
 Depending on the season, fertile eggs should be available in 1848h if the aquarium is placed in an undisturbed area.
 Note that the precise time of fertilization is not known when this technique is used.
-Fekete DM, Brockes JP.
-1988.
-Evidence that the nerve controls molecular identity of progenitor cells for limb regeneration.
-Development 103: 567-573.